otto-torino/satispaython/README.md

 > :information_source: Paython key management is based on [`cryptography`](https://cryptography.io/en/latest/) so all the functions which require an RSA key parameter expect an object of the class [`RSAPrivateKey`](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey).
 If you don't use the `load_key` function then make sure your key is an instance of [`RSAPrivateKey`](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey).

-You may protect your key with a password simply adding the `password` parameter to those functions:
+You may protect your key with a password simply adding the `password` parameter:

 ```python
 rsa_key = key_management.generate_key()